 In order for the University to fulfill its mission of teaching, research and public service, we need to know what we are doing well and areas in which we can improve.
 A customer satisfaction survey, administered as part of the Transforming Administration Program (TAP), is the opportunity for faculty, staff and students to give feedback.
-Below are details on the survey and how the results will help our central administration units best support our academic efforts.

 - Celebrate excellence by identifying stand-out core services offered by UW administrative units